Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             example, Helicobacter pylori 26695
                             chromosome:345:456:+ Helicobacter pylori 26695
                             chromosome:2000:3211:-.
-If you want to compute all protein, just type all.The default is all.
+If you want to compute all protein, just type all.
+Default is all.

 - Output files